 Acerca de

-What is a Mindful Outdoor Experience (MOE)?
+What is Mindful Trails?

 experience, an effective method of stress-reduction, and simply an excuse to get outside (as if you needed one).